-Offaly Sports Partnership secured funding from a variety of sources (e.g. Sport Ireland; Health Services Executive; the Dormant Accounts Disbursement Fund, etc.) in 2022, with much of this funding supporting delivery of the aforementioned programmes of physical activity and sport.
+Offaly Sports Partnership secured funding from a variety of sources (e.g. Sport Ireland; Health Services Executive; the Dormant Accounts Disbursement Fund, etc.) in 2023 to support the delivery of a range of sport and physical activity programmes across the county.
+Among the programmes delivered in 2023 were: -